Do you want a wedding that doesn’t feel like a performance where everyone is looking at you?

 Pros: Easily Accessible, stunning 50 ft waterfall, surrounded by rugged cliffs and the ocean, secluded so not many people depending on the time of day

-Cons: It is 1.5 hours from the main city, so you have to organize accommodation in a nearby town
+To note: It is 1.5 hours from the main city, so you have to organize accommodation in a nearby town

 Do you want the most insane landscape as your backdrop for your big day?
 Cape Split is otherworldly and just jaw-dropping.
 You can hike to this stunning location as well, but it is a 12km hike in total (there and back).
 We think a boat tour where you can see the view is better for an elopement day!